 Adult chickens normally molt once a year, usually in the Autumn.
 This is because shorter day lengths signal to birds that it’s time to renew plumage, or molt, in preparation for cold weather.

 Out of Season Molting

 Molting of commercial egg laying hens is often done through a forced process known as induced molting.
 It involves a very cruel and inhumane technique by which the birds are starved for anywhere from five to as long as fourteen days.
 The starvation process triggers the physiological shock, causing the hens to molt---whatever feathers they may have left.
-In doing this, it decreases their body weight by 25-35%.
-The newest form of force-molting to achieve the highest egg production from hens is done by feeding the hens nutrient-deficient filler foods, rather than complete starvation.
-The intent of this cruel process is to maximize egg production over the life span of the hen.

 Since molting requires alot of energy and nutrients to grow new feathers, in order to prevent weight loss limit exposure of the bird to other stressful events, such as extreme temperature variations, very cold or hot weather, excessive handling, food or water deprivation, and fights among flock members.